santa233/AWGN_IP/README.md

 Softwares required: MATLAb 2016 or better, Modelsim PE edu 10.4a or better

+Important notes:
+Assumed that seed values,clock are available before reset is pulled to 0.

 Instructions:
 Clone the repository onto your device to access the project.